turingschool-projects/kwk-level3-swift/sessions/design_theory_slides.markdown

 # Principle 4: Law of Enclosure

-Figure is _positive space_ (or the object itself, like a tree) and Ground is the _negative space_ (the space behind the object, like the sky).
+Items that are enclosed in a border or with a background color tend to be grouped together.

 ![inline](slide_images/enclosure.png)

 ^ A figure shall be perceived as separate from it's background.
+A border provides a separation.

 ---

 # Principle 5: Law of Continuation

 Objects aligned on a path are viewed as moving in an implied direction.
-We continue to follow contours when the elements have established a pattern of direction.
+Our eye follows the full path implied by each line to see a complete circle.

 ![inline](slide_images/continuation.png)